sqonk/phext-datakit/docs/api/DataFrame.md

 ```
 Return a new 3-column DataFrame containing areas in the current where running values in a column exceed the given amount.

-For example, if you have a column of timestamps and those timestamps typically increase by N minutes per row, then this method can be used to find possible missing rows where the jump time is greater than the expected amount.
+For example, if you have a column of timestamps and those timestamps typically increase by N minutes per row, then this method can be used to find possible missing rows where the jump in time is greater than the expected amount.

 For every row where the given amount is exceeded, a row in the resulting DataFrame will exist where 'start' and 'end' list the values where the gap was found.
 A third column 'segments' details how many multiples of the amount exist between the values.